nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     if it would be considered an invalid phone number.
 We will add a validation check to restrict inputs to 8-digit phone numbers in future versions of the app.
 * Standardise prefix for year in data visualisation features.
-  * In the table and chart feature, the prefix used to indicate the year is `d/`, but for the line graph feature, it is `y\`.
+  * In the table and chart feature, the prefix used to indicate the year is `d/`, but for the line graph feature, it is `y/`.
 We plan to standardise the prefix used to `y/` to make these commands more intuitive and easier to learn.